-3.4 Emission Inventory of Freight Trucks
+3.4 Emission inventory of freight trucks

-According to this research, the total $NO_X$ from freight trucks in 2011 was 5,000,000 ton.
-The primary $PM{2.5}$ emissions from diesel trucks in 2011 were 200,000 tons.
+According to this research, the total NO_x from freight trucks in 2011 was 5 million tonnes.
+The primary $PM{2.5}$ emissions from diesel trucks in 2011 were 200 000 t.

-Figure 7 shows the NOx and PM2.5 emissions from trucks of different ages in the 2011 fleet.
-For both NOx and PM2.5, heavy duty trucks accounted for over 70% of the total emissions despite only counting for 26% of the total population.
-Hence, focus should be placed on controlling the emissions from heavy duty trucks.
-If the age of trucks is considered, the trucks that went into the market during 2009-2011 accounted for 40% of the total population and 60% of the total mileage traveled due to the mushrooming sales and the greater activity of new vehicles.
+Figure 7 shows the NO_x and PM{2.5} emissions from trucks of different ages in the 2011 fleet.
+For both NO_x and PM{2.5}, heavy-duty trucks accounted for over 70 % of the total emissions despite only counting for 26 % of the total population.
+Hence, focus should be placed on controlling the emissions from heavy-duty trucks.
+If the age of trucks is considered, the trucks that entered the market during 2009-2011 accounted for 40 % of the total population and 60 % of the total mileage traveled due to the mushrooming sales and the greater activity of new vehicles.
 This means the tightening of the emissions standard for new vehicles plays a critical role in the vehicular emissions control section.
-Moreover, the Yellow Label Vehicle, which means the pre-China 3 emissions standard diesel vehicles, has a more significant contribution to primary PM2.5 emissions than NOx.
+Moreover, yellowlabel vehicles, which are the pre-China-3-emissions-standard X. F. Yang et al.: Characterization of road freight transportation in China diesel vehicles, have a more significant contribution to primary $PM{2.5}$ emissions than NO_x .

-Figure 8 shows the emissions distribution calculated according to the emission intensity of the different types of roads in the eastern part of China, where the major emissions occurred, with a resolution of $0.5 \times 0.5$ degrees per cell.
+Figure 8 shows the emissions distribution calculated according to the emission intensity of the different types of roads in the eastern part of China, where the major emissions occurred, with a resolution of $0.5 \times 0.5^{\circ}$ per cell.
 Unlike approaches that are based on the local registration numbers of trucks, the approach applied in this research relies on the assumption that the traffic volume of freight trucks on each type of road remains similar.
 This approach views the freight transport in the nation as a whole system.
-From the emissions map and the emission intensity comparison, the freeways and national roads, where most of the freight transportation in China is conducted, have large emission intensities and emission impacts on their surroundings.
+From the emissions map and the emission-intensity comparison, the freeways and national roads, where most of the freight transportation in China is conducted, have high emission intensities and emission impacts on their surroundings.

-From Figure 8, freight transportation has the strongest impact in locations where the economy is well developed and the population has high density.
-The Beijing-Tianjin-Hebei (Jing-Jin-Ji) district, Yangzi River Delta and Pearl River Delta, the three biggest economic circles in China, are also the regions with highest emission density.
-From another perspective, 12 out of the 13 key control regions listed in the 12th Five Year Plan (FYP) of Air Pollution Control in China have relatively high emission densities, as shown in Figure 8 (MEP et al., 2012).
-(The remaining key region, Urumqi and its surroundings in the Xinjiang province, which is not shown in the East China map, is also a hot spot of freight emission.)
-Therefore, the significance of controlling emission from diesel freight trucks is greater considering the high impact on the air quality and human health in the key regions.
+As shown in Fig. 8, freight transportation has the strongest impact in locations where the economy is well developed and the population has high density.
+The Beijing-Tianjin-Hebei (Jing-Jin-Ji) district, Yangtze River Delta and Pearl River Delta (PRD), the three biggest economic circles in China, are also the regions with the highest emission density.
+From another perspective, 12 out of the 13 key control regions listed in the 12th 5-year plan (FYP) of air-pollution control in China have relatively high emission densities, as shown in Fig. 8 (MEP et al., 2012b); the remaining key region, Ürümqi and its surroundings in the Xinjiang province, which is not shown in the east China map, is also a hot spot of freight emission.
+Therefore, the significance of controlling emission from diesel freight trucks is greater considering the high impact on air quality and human health in the key regions.